utilmeta/utilmeta-py/docs/en/guide/client.md

 ```

 !!! tip
+	You can also specify `filename` in the File class, it will used as the filename of the `multipart/form-data` form, if not specified, the original local file name will be used.

 ## Invoke `Client`

-In the example above we have seen how to instantiate `Client` a class for invocation.
-Here are the complete `Client` class instantiation parameters.
+In the example above we have seen how to initialize a `Client` class for sending requests.
+Here are the complete parameters of the `Client` class.

-*  `base_url` Specify a base URL from which `Client` the request function in the instance and the URLs of other `Client` mounted instances will be extended (unless the corresponding request function has defined an absolute URL).
-This URL needs to be an absolute URL (the URL containing the request protocol and the source of the request)
+* `base_url`: Specify a base URL, all the request function or mounted classes in the `Client` instance will be extended this URL (unless the corresponding request function has defined an absolute URL).
+This URL needs to be an absolute URL (the URL containing the request protocol and the hostname)
-*  `backend`: You can pass in the name string or reference of a request library, which will be the request library that initiates the request call by default as a `Client` class function.
-The currently supported request libraries are `requests`, `aiohttp`, `httpx`, and `urllib`, and will be used if not set
+* `backend`: You can pass in the name string or reference of a request library, which will be the request library that initiates the request call for all the `Client` functions.
+The currently supported request libraries are `requests`, `aiohttp`, `httpx`, and `urllib`. by default will be `urllib`.

-!!!
-Warning “Asynchronous Request Library”
+!!! warning "Asynchronous Request Library"
+	If you are wring async request functions in `Client` class, please use async request library as `backend`, like `aiohttp` and `httpx`, or it will still be a sync request underlying.

-*  `service`: You can specify a UtilMeta service as `Client` the target service of the instance.
-If the specified `internal` parameter is True, `Client` the constructed request will not initiate a network request.
-Instead, it invokes the UtilMeta service’s internal route and generates a response, otherwise `Client` the instance’s `base_url` is automatically assigned to the UtilMeta service’s
+* `service`: You can specify a **UtilMeta service** as the target service of the `Client` instance.
+If the specified `internal` parameter is True, the  constructed request by `Client`  will not initiate a network request.
+Instead, it invokes the UtilMeta service’s internal route and generates a response, otherwise the `Client` nstance’s `base_url` will be automatically assigned to the UtilMeta service’s `base_url`.
-*  `internal`: Used to control `Client` the instance is request mode.
+* `internal`: Used to control the request mode of the `Client` instance.
 The default is False.
-If True, the response is generated by internal invocation `service` of the specified service.
+If True, the response is generated by internal invocation the specified `service`.

 !!! note
+	If `internal=True` and the `service` is not specified. `Client` will try to import the registered UtilMeta service in current process

-*  `mock`: Specify whether it is a mock client.
-If it is True, `Client` the request function will not make an actual network request or internal call, but will directly generate a mock response according to the declared response template and return it.
-It can be used for client development before the interface is developed.
+* `mock`: Specify whether it is a **mock** client.
+If it is True, the request function of `Client` will not make an actual network request or internal call, but will directly generate a mock response according to the declared response template and return it.
+It can be used for client development before the API is developed.
-*  `append_slash`: Whether to add an underscore at the end of the request URL by default
+* `append_slash`: Whether to add a slash `'/'` at the end of the request URL by default.
-*  `default_timeout` Specifies the default timeout for the request function, which can be a number of `int` seconds, `float` or `timedelta` an object
+* `default_timeout`: Specifies the default timeout for the request function, which can be a `int` or `float` number of seconds, or a `timedelta` object
-*  `base_headers`: Use a dictionary to specify the default request header for the request function.
-The request header for each request will contain the request headers in this dictionary by default.
+* `base_headers`: Use a dict to specify the default request header for the request function.
+The request header for each request will contain theres headers by default.
-*  `base_cookies` Specifies the default Cookie for the requesting function, which can be a dictionary, a Cookie string, or `SimpleCookie` an object.
+* `base_cookies`: Specifies the default Cookie for the requesting function, which can be a dict, a Cookie string, or a `SimpleCookie` object.
 * `base_query`: Specify the default query parameters for the request function
-*  `proxies`: Specifies `Client` the HTTP request proxy for the instance in the form
+* `proxies`: Specify the HTTP request proxy for the  `Client`  instance in the syntax of
 ```python
 {'http': '<HTTP_PROXY_URL>', 'https': '<HTTPS_PROXY_URL>'}
 ```

-*  `allow_redirects`: Whether to allow the underlying request library to perform request redirection.
+* `allow_redirects`: Whether to allow the underlying request library to perform request redirection (3XX).
 The default is None, which follows the default configuration of the request library.
-*  `fail_silently`: If set to True, when the response data of the request function cannot be parsed into the declared response template class, an error is not thrown, but a generic `Response` instance is returned.
+* `fail_silently`: If set to True, when the response of the request function cannot be parsed into the declared response template, an error is not thrown, but a generic `Response` instance is returned.
 The default is False.

 !!! tip
+	In order to make some of the request function **fail silently** in the `Client` class, you can add a default `Response` class in the return type declaration.
 	```python
 	class APIClient(Client):
 		@api.get